-Thin platelets of calcium carbonate secreted by the mollusk to create the mother of pearl inside the shell have a width which matches that of many light waves.
-This is what gives it the beauty which makes it so sought after in the creation of everything from pearl jewelry to watches to furniture.
+Thin platelets of calcium carbonate secreted by the mollusk have a width which matches that of many light waves.
+This is what gives the nacre its unique beauty, sought after in the creation of everything from pearl jewelry and watches to furniture.

 When you hear the term mother of pearl jewelry, this is not in reference to the nacre that coats the outside of the gemstones.
-Instead, it refers to the nacre that can be found coating the inside layer of the shell of the mollusk.
+Instead, it refers to the nacre that can be found coating the inside layer of the mollusk’s shell.

-When mother of pearl is set in metals and other jewelry pieces, only a thin layer of the sediment, much like that of a boulder opal.
+When the iridescent material is set in metals and other jewelry pieces, only a thin layer of the sediment is used, similar to a boulder opal.
 Jewelers can then cut or carve the substance into various shapes.

 Mother of pearl jewelry looks very different from pearl jewelry in various ways.
-Jewelry pieces created using mother of pearl are generally large-sized focal pieces, because they tend to take up the entire interior of the mollusk shells.
-They are almost always placed in fine jewelry settings.
+Jewelry pieces like bracelets or stud earrings created using nacre are generally large-sized focal pieces, because they tend to take up the entire interior of the mollusk shells.
+Moreover, they are almost always placed in fine jewelry settings.

-Jewelry made with pearls are generally made by drilling wholes in the gemstones, and stringing them together, rather than setting them.
-And, since pearls tend to only grow to certain sizes, these jewelry pieces are usually smaller, and contain rounded, thick gems.
-The nacre is much thicker than mother of pearl, which has a very thin layer of nacre.
+Jewelry pieces made with Saltwater (Akoya, South Sea, Tahitian) or Freshwater pearls are generally crafted by drilling holes in the gemstones, and stringing them together, rather than setting them.
+And, since pearls tend to only grow to certain sizes, these jewelry pieces are usually smaller and contain rounded, thick gems.

 Wondering whether or not your mother of pearl jewelry is real of fake?
 Well, you can use the pearl tooth test to check for authenticity.
 Simply tap the gem against your teeth.
 If it’s plastic, the bead will create a muted sound, whereas the real deal will “click” instead.

 In most cases, alloys are used to make jewelry pieces.
-Many people have allergic reactions to copper and nickel that can lead to chemical reactions.
+Some people are allergic to copper and nickel, which can lead to chemical reactions.
 This tends to cause the jewelry to fade and/or change colors.